-relationships (See also Chapters 1.03, 1.06, 1.07).
-Thus, to characterize the learning of a cat in a puzzle box or of a rat in a maze, the cat (or rat) is said to engage in a series of conditioned responses (muscle twitches) when they are in a certain context.
+Many other behaviorists, perhaps Watson and Skinner being among the most famous, had their own take on S-R psychology.
+The behaviorist ideology eschewed references to mental terms, such as expectations, wants, and desires, and attempted to describe all acquired behavior through the objective lens of stimulus input and response output (Epstein, 2014; Skinner, 1966), with outcomes and consequences of behavior serving only to strengthen or weaken S-R relationships.
+Thus, to characterize the learning by a cat in a puzzle box or by a rat in a maze, the cat (or rat) is said to engage in a series of conditioned responses (CRs) (muscle twitches) when they are in a certain context.
 The fact that these muscle twitches typically bring about a consequence is irrelevant from the cat's (or rat's) point of view.
 That is, the behavior of the cat or the rat is not goal directed.
-If one were to ask the behaviorists, "Why did the chicken cross the road?" their reply would be "Because the chicken had crossed the road a number of times in the past, and each time the crossing was followed by a satisfying outcome; whereas each failure to cross the road was followed by an unsatisfying outcome.
+If one were to ask the behaviorist "Why did the chicken cross the road?" the reply would be "Because the chicken had crossed the road a number of times in the past, and each time the crossing was followed by a satisfying outcome; whereas each failure to cross the road was followed by an unsatisfying outcome.
 Thus, when in the presence of the road, the experienced chicken will cross to the other side."
 Likewise, a child learns to lift the lid off of a cookie jar because doing so in the past has repeatedly been followed by a satisfying outcome.
 If the child were to be asked why they are lifting the lid off of the cookie jar, the behaviorist would expect a reply of "I dunno."

-1.10.1.2 Tolman's Purposive Psychology
+1.06.2 Tolman's Purposive Psychology

-But doesn't it strike us as being exceedingly odd to interpret the child's act of lifting the lid off the cookie jar as NOT being due to the child's desire for a cookie - as the behaviorist would have it?
-Tolman agreed, and suggested that actions are performed for some purpose, that is, they are driven by expectations of an outcome (Tolman, 1932).
+But does it not strike us as being exceedingly odd to interpret the child's act of lifting the lid off the cookie jar as not being due to the child's desire for a cookie - as the behaviorist would have it?
+Tolman agreed, and suggested, that actions are performed for some purpose, that is, they are driven by expectations of an outcome (Tolman, 1932).
 Experiments conducted in Tolman's lab led to this conclusion.
-In one example, rats were given nine trials on which they learned to run down a maze and collect a desirable food reward - bran mash - in the goal box.
-On the tenth trial, the rats found a less desirable sunflower seed in the goal box rather than the bran mash.
-On the eleventh trial, the rats ran down the maze more slowly than they had on the preceding ten trials.
-In contrast with behaviorist theory, the rats appeared to have learned during the first nine trials to expect bran mash when they reached the goal box.
-The violation of this expectation on the tenth trial caused a dramatic and immediate shift in their behavior.
+In one example, rats were given nine trials on which they learned to run down a maze and collect a desirable food reward-bran mash-in the goal box.
+On the 10th trial, the rats found a less desirable sunflower seed in the goal box rather than the bran mash.
+On the 11th trial, the rats ran down the maze more slowly than they had on the preceding 10 trials.
+More importantly, they even ran slower than a group of rats that had always received sunflower seeds at the end of the maze.
+In contrast with behaviorist theory, and with simulations of the Law of Effect (Blaisdell et al., 2016), the rats appeared to have learned during the first nine trials to expect bran mash when they reached the goal box.
+The violation of this expectation on the 10th trial caused a dramatic and immediate shift in their behavior (Flaherty and Grigson, 1988).
 Tolman used the behaviorist's controlled methodology and strict adherence to empirical validation to support cognitive processes as variables that intervene between stimulus and response.
-As a result, cognitive theories of animal learning and behavior have again become fashionable.
+As a result, cognitive theories of animal learning and behavior have again become fashionable (see Blaisdell, 2003, 2009; Bolles, 1972; Konorski and Miller, 1936; Mackintosh and Dickinson, 1979; Tolman, 1932, for theories of R-O associations in instrumental learning).

-1.10.2 Operant Behavior: Goal Directed versus Habitual
+1.06.3 Operant Behavior: Goal Directed Versus Habitual